catenax-eV/cx-odrl-profile/schema/README.md

-# Catena-X Policy Profile
+# **Catena-X Policy Profile**

-Catena-X has for multiple years defined certain policies as well-known in the Dataspace.
-These definitions were partly in text and partly in TTL.
-With the Dataspace Protocol JSON Schemas gaining [normativitiy](https://eclipse-dataspace-protocol-base.github.io/DataspaceProtocol/2025-1-RC1/#schemas-contexts) in Release 2025-1,there is a clearer extension point in place for Dataspaces to define their own profiles.

-The `Constraint` object is an essential extension point for the Dataspace Protocol.
-It is embedded in a variety of DSP-messages that are foundational for the legally-binding contract negotiation between business partners in a Dataspace.
-This folder contains the relevant JSON schemas, a JSON-LD context and examples for the commonplace policies.

-CX-015x Policy Constraints For Data Exchange describes how the constraints should be used in Access Policies and Usage Policies and intermediately refers to this folder and the contained files as long as the CX-015x standard is not yet published.
+**What is it?**
+Catena-X has created a set of well-known rules (policies) for sharing data within its network, called the Dataspace.
+These rules were previously described in different formats.

+**What’s new?**
+With the latest update (Release 2025-09), there is now a clear and standardized way (using JSON Schemas) for Dataspaces to define and share their own policy profiles.

+**Key Component: The Constraint Object**
+The Constraint object is a building block in the Dataspace Protocol.
+It is used in important messages that help companies create legally binding data exchange agreements.

+This folder provides:

+- The necessary technical files (JSON schemas)
+- A context file (JSON-LD)
+- Examples of common policies and constraints

+**About CX-0152 Policy Constraints**
+The CX-0152 document explains how to use these constraints in data access and usage policies.
+Until the official CX-0152 standard is published, this folder and its files serve as the main reference.

+**In summary:**
+Catena-X now offers a clearer, standardized way to define and use data sharing policies, making it easier for companies to set up legal agreements for data exchange.